square/microsite/_pages/tidal-invoicing-guidelines.md

 # Thanks so much for your contribution to TIDAL!

+## TIDAL Invoicing Via Tradeshift:

+TIDAL invoicing has transitioned to Tradeshift for touchless processing of our invoices.
+Tradeshift, our free, e-invoicing platform, speeds up the delivery of your invoices to us to help you get paid on time.
+It also provides enhanced security while giving you greater visibility into invoice statuses.

+Tradeshift will be the only way you can submit invoices.
+Once you follow the basic steps in your Tradeshift Invite, the system will guide you through the set up process.

+### Can’t find the official Tradeshift Invite sent from Supplierinvitation@tradeshift.com?
+Please check your junk or spam folder if it’s not in your primary inbox, or Contact Block, Inc. [here](http://go.workwithsquare.com/NDI0LUlBQi0yMTgAAAGPIO5EmIZtMssxKQ68gcxgBVI99ne402xxb0xVEhrro91dT8HVNT0W8Jhxv4bJIIuJfb14MMQ=) if you have any questions or need to request an invite to Tradeshift.

 ## Where and How to Submit Your Invoice:

 1. Submit your completed invoice, in PDF format, directly to one of the emails listed below.